arashmidos/embedded-sdk/README.md

 # sample_outline_sdk

-A new Flutter project with embedded Ooutline VPN
+A new Flutter project with embedded Outline VPN

 ## Getting Started